killdash9/MacClam/README.md

 * Sets active monitoring to run on startup (also done in crontab)
 * If run from a terminal, it will show any current scanning activity

+The following command

     ./MacClam.sh /path/file_or_directory ...

-Does everything previously listed, and then runs clamscan on the files or directories.
+does everything previously listed, and then runs clamscan on the files or directories.
 Multiple files or directories can be specified.

     ./MacClam.sh quarantine